biosemantics/charaparser-web/README.md

     {IRI}|UNSUCCESSFULLY|NO_OPERATION
     ```

-* /esynonym: *Creates an exact synonym to the class in the named ontology*
+* /esynonym: *Creates an exact synonym to the class in the named ontology if term is not already a class.
+Otherwise, make two classes equivalent classes*
   * HTTP POST http://{host}/esynonym
   * Request body: If user value is empty, a shared ontology will be used.
 Otherwise, a user-specific version of the ontology will be used (See /createUserOntology).
 All other fields are required of a non-empty value.
     ```json